Mincheol2/t3VAE/CelebA_experiments/README.md

 ## Basic Usage

-This model covers multiple types of VAE framework, including $t^3$ VAE, Guassian VAE, $\beta$-VAE , tilted VAE, and Factor VAE
+This model covers multiple types of VAE framework, including $t^3$ VAE, Guassian VAE, $\beta$-VAE, Student-t VAE, DEVAE, tilted VAE, and Factor VAE

 The specific type of model can be determined by varying the argument "--model" or other hyperparamters.(e.g. "--recon_sigma" or "--reg_weight")